 Biogen Anti-Slavery and Human Trafficking Statement

-At Biogen, we have a long-standing commitment to corporate responsibility.
-This includes upholding human rights and ensuring that modern slavery (in all its forms) is not tolerated within our global business or our supply chain.
-Biogen has a zero-tolerance approach to modern slavery wherever we conduct business around the world.
+At Biogen Inc. (“Biogen”) and the Biogen family of companies, we are committed to good corporate citizenship.
+This includes upholding human rights and ensuring that modern slavery (in all its forms) and human trafficking are not tolerated within our global business or our supply chains.
+Biogen has a zero-tolerance approach to modern slavery and human trafficking wherever we conduct business around the world, and we are committed to addressing any instances of modern slavery and human trafficking we identify.

 Organization, structure, business, and supply chains

-Founded in 1978, Biogen is a leading biotechnology company that pioneers innovative science to deliver new medicines to transform patient’s lives and to create value for shareholders and our communities.
+Founded in 1978, Biogen is a group of leading biotechnology companies that pioneer innovative science to deliver new medicines to transform patients’ lives and to create value for shareholders and our communities.
 We apply deep understanding of human biology and leverage different modalities to advance first-in-class treatments or therapies that deliver superior outcomes.
 Our approach is to take bold risks, balanced with return on investment to deliver long-term growth.

 With approximately 7,500 employees worldwide, Biogen operates globally including our global headquarters in Cambridge, MA, USA; international headquarters in Zug, Switzerland; and a world-class manufacturing facility in Research Triangle Park, NC, USA.
 Our products are distributed worldwide, and we also make use of contract manufacturing organizations (CMOs) and external suppliers for product inputs and packaging.